mikefausz/FoundHound/README.md

 ### Setup

-First install dependencies with `npm start`.
+First install dependencies with `npm install`.

 We will eventually use Auth 0's Passwordless auth system via `react-native-lock`, but for now I've added a simple login with Firebase.
 Either ask me for my app credentials,